timfong888/digital-garden-template/src/site/notes/Strengthen the Straight Path.md

 ![](https://res.cloudinary.com/dt9hlo5sw/image/upload/v1679935532/obsidian/image_knfuwt.png)

-Nobody enters a marriage wanting either themselves or their spouse to stray.
+Nobody enters a marriage wanting it to end in betrayal.

-Very few enter a marriage **expecting** any kind of straying off of the virtuous path.

-But we know how common it can be.
+No one stands at the altar and thinks to themselves, "I can't wait to stray from my marriage."

-I'm not just referring to affairs.
+I'm not just referring to out-and-out sexual affairs.

+Even if I were, remaining "faithful" is uncommon these days.
+Why?

-A sense of "betrayal" can extend way beyond sexual dalliance.
+"Betrayal" can extend way beyond explicit sexual encounters outside of the marriage.

-That betray breaks both explicit and implicit vows made between two people.

-While today's verse from Proverbs 4:25-27 references choices between wickedness and and righteousness, it can be applied within the marriage in a way to strengthen it.
+However, if the boundaries and rules of the game aren't well-defined, someone is going to see "foul" where the other person see "score."

+Imagine how much hurt can come from this.

+Even a step or a turn in the wrong direction can lead to one astray.

-Or at minimum, reduce surprises, conflicts, and disappointment.
+Read on to learn how to strengthen your marriage's straight path, reduce surprises, conflicts, and disappointment.

 > [!WARNING] Unlock the rest of the article
 > If you can't see the rest of the article, unlock by adding your email address.
 Receive the short email-based course How to Build a Marriage Habit.